ventojs/vento/docs/1-get-started/index.md

-# Quickstart
+# Get started

 ## Install

-Vento is a template engine for Deno, so you can import it in your project as a ESM module:
+Vento is a template engine for Deno, so you can import it into your project as an ESM module:

 ```js
 import vento from "https://deno.land/x/vento@v0.5.0/mod.ts";